The Winter's Tale: The Isle of Delphos

 Likewise, Shakespeare's apparent mistake of placing the Oracle of Delphi on a small island has been used as evidence of Shakespeare's limited education.
 However, Shakespeare again copied this locale directly from Pandosto.
 Moreover, the erudite Robert Greene was not in error, as the Isle of Delphos does not refer to Delphi, but to the Cycladic island of Delos, the mythical birthplace of Apollo, which from the 15th to the late 17th century in England was known as "Delphos".
 Greene's source for an Apollonian oracle on this island likely was the Aeneid, in which Virgil wrote that Priam consulted the Oracle of Delos before the outbreak of the Trojan War and that Aeneas after escaping from Troy consulted the same Delian oracle regarding his future.

 The bear

-An 1807 print of Act III, Scene III: Exit Antigonus chased by a bear.

 The play contains the most famous of Shakespearean stage directions: Exit, pursued by a bear, presaging the offstage death of Antigonus.
-It is not known whether Shakespeare used a real bear from the London bear-pits or an actor in bear costume.
-The Admiral's Men, the rival playing company to the Lord Chamberlain's Men during the 1590s, are reported to have possessed "j beares skyne" among their stage properties in a surviving inventory dated March 1598.
-Perhaps a similar prop was later used by Shakespeare's company.
+It has been theorized that early productions used a real live bear, although this is rejected by contemporary scholarship.
+Bears are unreliable and difficult to train, and there is no historical evidence of live bears ever having been used in Elizabethan era theater.